 Right-of-use assets are depreciated over the shorter period of lease term and useful life of the underlying asset.
-If a lease transfers ownership of the underlying asset or the cost of the right-of-use asset reflects that the group expects to exercise a purchase option, the related right-of-use asset is depreciated over the useful life of the underlying asset.
+If a lease transfers ownership of the underlying asset or the cost of the right-of-use asset reflects that the Group expects to exercise a purchase option, the related right-of-use asset is depreciated over the useful life of the underlying asset.
 The depreciation starts at the commencement date of the lease.

-The group applies SFRS(I) 1-36 to determine whether a right-of-use asset is impaired and accounts for any identified impairment loss immediately in profit or loss.
+The Group applies SFRS(I) 1-36 to determine whether a right-of-use asset is impaired and accounts for any identified impairment loss immediately in profit or loss.

 Variable rents that do not depend on an index or rate are not included in the measurement of the lease liability and the right-of-use asset.
-The related payments are recognised as an expense in the period in which the event or condition that triggers those payments occurs and are included in the line "Other operating expenses" in the statement of profit or loss.
+The related payments are recognised as an expense in the period in which the event or condition that triggers those payments occurs.